For purposes of subdivisions 3 to 10, the following terms have the meanings given them:

 1Sp2001 c 9 art 2 s 39; art 3 s 20-28,77; 1Sp2003 c 14 art 3 s 17,18; 2005 c 56 s 1; 1Sp2005 c 4 art 7 s 6-12; 2007 c 147 art 6 s 17; 2008 c 363 art 15 s 1-3; 2009 c 79 art 6 s 8; 2014 c 262 art 5 s 6; 2014 c 291 art 9 s 5; 1Sp2017 c 6 art 4 s 25

-NOTE: The amendment to subdivision 10 by Laws 2017, First Special Session chapter 6, article 4, section 25, is effective upon federal approval.
-The commissioner of human services shall notify the revisor of statutes when federal approval is obtained.
+NOTE: The amendment to subdivision 10 by Laws 2017, First Special Session chapter 6, article 4, section 25, received federal approval and is effective July 1, 2017.
 Laws 2017, First Special Session chapter 6, article 4, section 25, the effective date.

 Copyright © 2018 by the Revisor of Statutes, State of Minnesota.
 All rights reserved.